-In short, capacity building is about strengthening management systems and governance in organizations.
-However, capacity building should not be confused with capacity repair.
-The purpose of these grants is to help organizations make good operations better, not to rescue organizations from bad planning or rehabilitate bad management.
+What can we deduce from all this?
+For one thing, capacity building should not be confused with capacity repair.
+The purpose of these grants is to help organizations make good operations better, not salvage pet projects or rehabilitate bad management.
 If your agency is careening out of control because your board and management have been asleep at the switch, don't expect these grantmakers to rescue you.

-Capacity building grants are a recognition that organizations need to build management systems as well as programs.
+One reason that capacity building appeals to funders is that it affords an opportunity to leverage-another popular catchphrase-limited resources.
 By helping you to improve your organization's systems and operations, they are strengthening your ability to serve your clients, which is, after all, what most funders are primarily interested in.
-Keep in mind that most such grants are given to proven organizations, no matter the size or sophistication.